rlatjsdud/project/README.md

 ---

 ### **Project Overview**
-- Recognize your face and put stickers on it
+- Recognize face and put stickers on it

 ### **Requirements**